 NPAC SMS responds to the M-SET.

 If the numberPoolBlockSOA-Origination indicator is set to ‘true’, the NPAC SMS sends the block holder SOA the M-EVENT-REPORT, numberPoolBlockStatusAttributeValueChange, with the numberPoolBlockStatus set to ‘partially-failed’ and the numberPoolBlockFailed-SP-List.
+For the XML interface, PATN – NpbAttributeValueChangeNotification.

 The block holder SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 Number Pool Block Create Resend Broadcast (previously NNP flow 2.6)